 - Therapeutic Action

-- The agenda, or intended means of influence, in a variety of therapeutic approaches: modern ego-psychological, Kleinian, selfpsychology, American relational/interpersonal/intersubjective.
+- The agenda, or intended means of influence, in a variety of therapeutic approaches: modern ego-psychological, Kleinian, self-psychology, American relational/interpersonal/intersubjective

-3. Third Track
+3. Third Track Reading Freud

 This course addresses the full scope of Freud's work, chronologically, with selections from the major works, in three trimesters: Discovery 1895-1910; The Years of Maturity 1911-1920; and New Perspectives 1920-1939.
 The structure of the course is inspired by the course on Freud as organized by Jean-Michel Quinodoz at Geneva, Switzerland over several years, and documented in the text, Reading Freud (New Library of Psycho-Analysis, Routledge, New York, 2005).
-In addition to short lectures and discussion of selections from the papers and books, focusing on applications of Freud's ideas to clinical practice and various fields of knowledge, we will attend to biography and history, that is, to how the emergence of psychoanalysis from Freud was accompanied by works from other contemporaneous analysts and thinkers.
-Further, several overarching concepts such as as the Oedipus complex, the unconscious, transference, literary or artistic creation, narcissism, femininity, masochism, and the theory of conflict between life and death drives will be followed over the development of Freud's work.
-Also, we will show where in Freud we find the seeds of the present-day flowering of psychoanalysis, and along the way we will clarify some points at which the field has gone beyond Freud.
-Additional insight into the nature of this course can be found by looking at Quinodoz' Reading Freud.
+In addition to short lectures and discussion of selections from the papers and books, focusing on applications of Freud's ideas to clinical practice and various fields of knowledge, we attend to biography and history, that is, to how the emergence of psychoanalysis from Freud was accompanied by works from other contemporaneous analysts and thinkers.
+Further, several overarching concepts such as the Oedipus complex, the unconscious, transference, literary or artistic creation, narcissism, femininity, masochism, and the theory of conflict between life and death drives are followed over the development of Freud's work.
+Also, we show where in Freud we find the seeds of the present-day flowering of psychoanalysis, and along the way we clarify some points at which the field has gone beyond Freud.
+Additional insight into the nature of this course can be found by looking at Quinodoz's Reading Freud.
 (Full year)

 The Infant Observation seminar is designed to enhance awareness and understanding of human development and interaction in all cultures and ethnic groups.
 Sharpening the ability to look closely at and attribute meaning to what is happening before one's eyes enhances the observer's emotional and intellectual receptivity and capacity for clinical work.
 Observers come to comprehend both how relationships are developed and how we become part of each other's world while recognizing the persistence of infantile patterns of behavior in the patient's later life.